-Everyone needs wireless capability when it comes to their electronics.
+Everyone needs wireless capability when it comes to their devices.
 Most all devices now come with built-in WiFi that make connecting to a network easy.

 Sometimes though built-in wireless cards can break, need upgrading, or simply need more distance to get a good signal.